 - Sasa veitchii: For low hedges and cold climates, this unusual bamboo variety adds something of interest to the exotic garden.

 - Sasaella: This genus of Japanese bamboo includes about a dozen species of running bamboo.
 They are generally short and compact with slender culms and extremely vigorous roots.
-They’re also quite cold hardy.
-S. masamuneana has dark green leaves and grows 1 to 4 feet tall, depending how much sunlight it gets.
+They’re also quite cold-hardy.
+S. masamuneana has dark green leaves and grows 1 to 4 feet tall, depending on how much sunlight it gets.
 ‘Albostriata’ is a variegated subspecies with striped leaves, growing 5 to 10 feet tall.

 - Shibataea kumasaca: A very unusual variety, but perfect for low hedges.
 Foliage — made up of short, stubby leaves — is especially dense, with pencil-thin culms that get no more than 5-7 feet tall.
 Despite its diminutive size, this species is a runner and may become invasive if not properly contained.
-Tolerates shady areas and cold hardy down to 5º F.
+Tolerates shady areas and is cold-hardy down to 5º F.

 Maintaining dwarf bamboo